cmaureir/progra-alma/lectures/lecture2.rst

    |    28 |       |       |
    +-------+-------+-------+

-In each iteration,
+On each iteration
 the ``m`` value decrease once.
-When the value reaches the zero value, the ``while`` condition ceases being true so the loop ends.
+When the value reaches zero,
+the ``while`` condition ceases being true so the loop ends.
-Thus,
-is achieved a result composed by the sum of ``m`` times the ``n`` value.
+Thus, a result composed by the sum of
+``m`` times the ``n`` value is achieved.

-Note that the loop do not finish exactly when ``m`` reaches zero value.
+Note that the loop does not finish exactly when ``m`` reaches zero.
 The condition is evaluated once the entire iteration is finish.

 In general,
-the ``while`` loop is used when is not possible to know in advance how many times the loop will executed, but yes the content of the loop to finish it.
+the ``while`` loop is used when it is not possible to know in advance how many times the loop will executed, but the condition for the loop to finish.

 for loop with counter